WizOzHeir/restful-web-service/README.md

 - add button Restore on UserPage page
 - ~~add validation in AddUser~~
 - ~~add 404 page~~
-- add general exception handler
+- add additional error boundaries and StrictMode
+- change withLoading to @addLoader (child components no use Loader)
-- build in Docker
+- build in Docker; build&run app with one command
-- unit tests
+- basic unit tests for API points
+- add static type checking using PropTypes library